Melissa Angelo had made her life in Florida when she got called about starting a detox center in Atlantic County.

 So did Angelo.
 But she was pregnant at the time and not ready to make a move.

 But Hansen kept going with the idea.

-The 26-bed facility overlooking the water will be the first standalone detox center in Atlantic County.
+The 26-bed facility overlooking the water is the first standalone detox center in Atlantic County.

 “We have seen that other programs often don’t offer a complete detox, which often results in them leaving against medical advice,” explained Angelo, the executive director.
 “What will set Enlightened Solutions Detox apart is offering a complete detox.”